 - Lunar prospecting for a digital core: teams will discuss the significant differences between the Moon and Earth operational environments and describe essential modifications that would be required for prospecting on the Moon.

-Based on initial proposals, up to 10 qualifying university teams will be selected to receive a $10,000 stipend to facilitate full participation in the competition, including expenses for hardware development, materials, testing equipment, hardware, software, and travel to Langley for the competition.
-Scoring will be based on total water extracted and collected each day, the accuracy of the digital core, adherence to NASA requirements, a technical paper capturing paths-to-flight, innovations and design, and the technical poster presentation.
+Based on initial Project Plan Proposals, up to 10 qualifying university teams will be selected to receive a $10,000 stipend to facilitate full participation in the competition, including expenses for hardware development, materials, testing equipment, hardware, software, and travel to Langley for the competition.
+Scoring will be based on total water extracted and collected each day, the accuracy of the digital core, adherence to NASA requirements, a technical poster presentation, and a technical paper capturing paths-to-flight, innovations, and design.

 Top performing teams may be chosen to present their design at a NASA-chosen event.
-Subject to the availability of funds, such invitations may include an accompanying stipend to further advance development of team concepts and to offset the cost of traveling to the event.
+Subject to the availability of funds, such invitations may include an accompanying stipend to further advance development of team concepts and/or offset the cost of traveling to the event.

 The “R” in RASC-AL – Revolutionary – is not just another word for advanced technology, it is about thinking outside the box, clever innovation, and challenging convention.
 NASA’s investment in RASC-AL supports the future engineers, scientists, and explorers who make those revolutionary ideas a reality.